Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: Related Work

 \subsection{Binary Neural Networks}

-While CNNs are effective in addressing VPR, they include many parameters that result in large model sizes.
-In the last decade or so, several techniques have been proposed to decrease models’ memory requirements.
+While CNNs are effective in addressing VPR, they include many parameters that result in a large model size and heavy computational effort.
+In the last decade or so, several techniques have been proposed to decrease models’ runtime requirements.
 Early approaches targeted redundant and non-informative weights: Optimal Brain Damage \cite{lecun1990optimal} and Optimal Brain Surgeon \cite{hassibi1992second} decrease the number of connections using the Hessian of the loss function.
 Han \etal{}, \cite{han2015learning} showed how to reduce the number of parameters by one order of magnitude in several \art{} networks by weight pruning.
-Also, a model's size can be shrunk by lowering the precision of the weight.
+Also, a network's size can be shrunk by lowering the precision of the weights.
 However, post-quantization yields performance loss, which is more prominent as the precision lowers.
-In particular, binarization (1-bit precision) impacts heavily on a classifier's accuracy \cite{courbariaux2014training}.
+In particular, post-training binarization (1-bit precision) enables the highest model compression and computational speed-up but impacts heavily on a classifier's accuracy \cite{courbariaux2014training}.